BHashemi2021/World_Weather_Analysis/README.md

 ## 3: Creating a Travel Itinerary Map
 Using the Google Directions API we created a travel itinerary that shows the route between four cities chosen from the customer’s possible travel destinations.
 Then, we created a marker layer map with a pop-up marker for each city on the itinerary.

-Refactoring the code through an array of steps we finally created a new marker layer map of the cities on the travel route.
+Refactoring the code through an array of steps we finally created a new marker layer map of the cities for the travelers to look up the information provided about destanations of interest by clicking on the markers.

 --------------------------------
 <img src="https://github.com/BHashemi2021/World_Weather_Analysis/blob/main/Vacation_Itinerary/WeatherPy_travel_map_markers.png" width="750" height="422">